Mael-Le-Garrec/ski_touring_map/README.md

 - Blank map or missing assets:
 	- Ensure you run via HTTP server, not `file://`.
 - Route/elevation intermittency:
-	- Reload the page and verify network/API availability.
+	- Reload the page and verify the elevations server is reachable if used.
-    - The app should avoid sending too many requests at once.
-If it still is an issue, wait and retry.
+	- If using local server, verify `uvicorn server:app --host 0.0.0.0 --port 8765` is running.
+	- Confirm CORS origin settings in `elevation_server/server.py` if browser requests are blocked.
 - Missing POIs:
 	- Regenerate JSON with `./get_pois.sh`.
 - Shared link not restoring expected state: